endless-snowfall/leetcode/src/leetcode/problems/problem00027/README.md

   - Space: Constant
   - Time: O(n)

-# Tags: Easy, Arrays, Removal, Gotcha
+# Tags: Easy, Arrays, Removal, Gotcha, Linear

 # Notes:
   - I was returning a one-off result when the condition on the while loop was [left < right] then I made it <=.